reingart/pyfpdf/PyPIReadme.rst

 versatile, with advanced capabilities, and is easy to learn, extend and maintain.

-THIS VERSION IS AN UPDATED VERSION OF THE PYPI 'fpdf' PACKAGE.
+THIS VERSION IS AN UPDATED VERSION OF THE PyPI 'fpdf' PACKAGE.

 Features:
 ---------

--  Python 2.5 to 3.4 support
+-  Python 2.7 to 3.5 support
 -  Unicode (UTF-8) TrueType font subset embedding
 -  Internal/External Links
 -  PNG, GIF and JPG support (including transparency and alpha channel)
 -  Shape, Line Drawing
 -  Cell/Multi-cell/Plaintext writing, Automatic page breaks
--  Basic html2pdf (Templates with a visual designer in the works)
--  Exceptions support, other minor fixes, improvements and PEP8 code cleanups

 Installation Instructions:
 --------------------------